saltedbones/Africology-and-African-American-Studies/pages/home.md

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-image.html
     title="Study In Ghana"
     content="Based at the University of Ghana in Accra, our study abroad in Ghana is an incredible way to enhance your Africology and African American Studies program.
-Investigate the historical, literary, cultural and linguistic aspects of West African civilization through first-hand experience." image="media/Niambi_Carter_Kakum 2-SS14.jpg"
+Investigate the historical and cultural aspects of West African civilization through first-hand experience." image="media/Niambi_Carter_Kakum 2-SS14.jpg"
     button-link="https://studyabroad.temple.edu/"
     button-text="Learn More" %}